Home Compare ASML.AS vs FICO

 ASML Holding N.V. vs Fair Isaac: Which Stock Looks Stronger in 2026?

-Fair Isaac holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Fair Isaac holds the cleaner structural position, with the lead spread across growth and profitability.
+ASML does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, ASML carries the stronger setup — intact trend against Fair Isaac's broken trend.
 That leaves a split case: the structural lead stays with Fair Isaac, but the market is not currently confirming it.

-This is not just a one-metric split: both growth and profitability materially support the lead.
-The overall score gap is 12 points in favour of Fair Isaac Corporation.
+The clearest separation starts in growth, but profitability adds another real layer to the result.
+The overall score gap is 29 points in favour of Fair Isaac Corporation.

 Trajectory Similarity